asafonov/stille/README.md

 stille
 =====

-stille is a collection of plugin based bots for matrix.
+stille is a collection of plugin based bots for Telegram and matrix.

 Currently it contains the following plugins: